 Now that you’re in the public_html (root) directory of the desired site it is time to create a new file, which later on you will try to access through your web browser.
 Make sure to select the dropdown menu named File (1) and then Create File (2).

-A pop-up will appear, where you need to fill in whatever name comes to your mind.
+A pop-up will appear, where you should fill in whatever name comes to your mind.
 We’ll go for wpxtest.
 Press OK when ready to create a new file.

 The next thing you need to do is to start editing the file as shown below.